-Supplying the County's power demand with zero-carbon electricity is critical to achieving significant GHG emissions reductions.
+Supplying unincorporated Los Angeles County's power demand with zero-carbon electricity19 is critical to achieving significant GHG emissions reductions.
 The CPA is a nonprofit and community choice energy provider that currently serves 32 communities across Southern California.

-The goal of Measure ES2 is to enroll 100% of municipal facilities in CPA's Green Power rate option (100% Renewables) by 2025 and 96% of the County in CPA's Green Power rate option by 2030.
+The goal of Measure ES2 is to enroll 100 percent of municipal facilities in CPA's Green Power rate option (100 percent Renewables), SCE's Green Rate option, or other available 100 percent zero carbon electricity service by 2030 and 96 percent of unincorporated Los Angeles County in CPA's Green Power rate option, SCE's Green Rate option, or other available 100 percent zero carbon electricity service by 2030 (4 percent opt-out rate).

-The Measure ES2 calculations use Adjusted BAU electricity activity data and GHG emissions for residential and non-residential uses in 2030, 2035, and 2045 as a baseline.
-The default participation rate in the CPA Lean and CPA Clean rate options was changed from 47% Clean and 48% Lean to 95.6% Green and 4.4% Lean by 2030 and 2035, and to 95.6% Green and 4.4% Clean by 2045.
-GHG emissions were calculated using the Measure ES2 participation rates and CPA emission factors for 2030, 2035, and 2045 (as described in B.1, Stationary Energy).
-GHG emissions after implementation of Measure ES2 were then subtracted from the Adjusted BAU forecast emissions to estimate the GHG emission reductions produced by Measure ES2.
+The Measure ES2 calculations use Adjusted BAU electricity activity data and GHG emissions for residential and nonresidential uses in 2030, 2035, and 2045 as a baseline.
+The default participation rate in the CPA Lean and CPA Clean rate options was changed from 47 percent Clean and 48 percent Lean to 95.6 percent Green and 4.4 percent Lean by 2030 and 2035, and to 95.6 percent Green and 4.4 percent Clean by 2045.
+GHG emissions were calculated using the